Backup Power Options to Prepare for the Next Power Outage

 What Now?

 There are clearly lots of choices and no one size fits all approach.
-If you are looking for the least expensive solution to provide power for the basics (a refrigerator, some lights, charge phones/ computers) we recommend getting a small Honda portable generator and some extension cords.
+If you are looking for the least expensive solution to provide power for the basics (a refrigerator, some lights, charge phones/computers) we recommend getting a small Honda portable generator and some extension cords.
 This is a very quiet and cost effective solution.
-Do this well before you need it, so you are not racing to the store to get the last remaining generator.
+Just do it well before you need it, so you are not racing to the store to get the last remaining generator.

-If you are interested in getting a quote for a battery back-up system and/or a home generator, give us a call so we can determine the best solution for you.
-We install solar systems, ESS (battery back-up systems) and home generators.
+If you are interested in getting a quote for a battery backup system and or a home generator, give us a call so we can determine the best solution for you.
+We install solar systems, battery backup systems and home generators.

 Request an Estimate